Starwoven: A Story in Verse

-What remains when a chapter is reduced to its essentials?
+What remains when a story is reduced to its essentials?

 For the past few years, I have been studying story structure.
 I like structure.
 I have learned much … and agree with much of what I’ve learned.